-Teacher Tip: Students should open the .tns file containing the data.
+Teacher Tip: Students should use the program INCOME to add the data on their calculators.
+The income data for year is in a list called year, men is in a list called men, and women in a list called women.
 If they enter the data by hand, they are likely to make errors, but it is an option.
 Younger students might work with a subset, for example the years from 2000 to 2018.
 Students can think about different ways to look at the relationship between men's and women's income over time.